cesumilo/Shell-Core/README.md

 ## What the Shell Core provides ?

-Here is a list of the shell features:
+Here is a list of the features:

 - Tokens:
   * ;